 Brain cancers are classified as cancers of the Central Nervous System as per the World Health Organisation (WHO).
 Since genetic mutation is one of the fundamental causes of brain cancers, it can affect people regardless of their age, sex, location or medical history.
 Thus, awareness regarding the signs and symptoms of brain cancer is of paramount importance in order to increase the chances of early diagnosis.

-The size, location and aggressiveness of the tumour determines the severity with which you are likely to experience the symptoms of brain cancer.
+The size, location and aggressiveness of the tumor determines the severity with which you are likely to experience the symptoms of brain cancer.
 While symptoms can be varied, the most common ones are discussed below.

 Severe headaches caused by intracranial pressures are one of the early symptoms of brain cancers.
 They are often accompanied by nausea or vomiting and blurred vision.
-If these three symptoms persist despite consumption of over-the-counter medication, one of the possibilities could be a growing brain tumour.
+If these three symptoms persist despite consumption of over-the-counter medication, one of the possibilities could be a growing brain tumor.

 The only proven risk factor for brain cancers is genetic mutation which can occur either at birth or develop during a person’s lifetime.
 There is no particular habit responsible for causing brain cancers; nonetheless, a healthy lifestyle is an apt way to keep at bay further complications during treatment.

 Post-treatment care includes psychological support, physiotherapy and occupational therapy.
 Beware of risks, long-term side effects of the treatment procedures and be watchful of persisting common symptoms.